ExaScience/elprep/README.md

 The split command outputs two types of files:

-1. a subdirectory "/path/to/output/splits/" containing a file per entry in the sequence dictionary of the input file that contains all reads that map to that entry.
+1. a subdirectory "/path/to/output/splits/".
+The split command groups the entries in the sequence dictionary of the input file and creates a file for each of these groups containing all reads that map to that group.
 2. a "/path/to/output/output-prefix-spread.output-type" file containing all reads of which the mate maps to a different entry in the sequence dictionary of the input file.

 To process the files created by the elprep split command, one needs to call the elprep filter command for each entry in the path/to/output/splits/ directory as well as the /path/to/output/output-prefix-spread.output-type file.
 The output files produced this way, need to be merged with the elprep merge command.
-For example scripts see "elprep-sfm.py" and "elprep-sfm-gnupar.py".
+This is implemented by the elprep sfm command.

 ### Single-end data (--single-end)

-The split command creates a file per entry in the sequence dictionary of the input file that contains all reads that map to that entry, and writes those files to the /path/to/output/ directory.
+The split command groups entries in the sequence dictionary of the input file and creates a file for each of these groups that contain all reads that map to that group, and writes those files to the /path/to/output/ directory.

 To process the files created by the elprep split --single-end command, one needs to call the elprep filter command for each entry in the /path/to/output/ directory.
 The output files produces this way, need to be merged with the elprep merge command.
-For example scripts see "elprep-sfm.py" and "elprep-sfm-gnupar.py".
+This is implemented by the elprep sfm command.

 ## Options

 ### --output-prefix name

+The split command groups entries in the sequence dictionary.
+The purpose of this grouping is to create groups of which the lengths of the entries (LN tags) add up to roughly the same size.

-The names of the split files created by elprep split are generated by combing a prefix and a chromosome name.
+The names of the split files created by elprep split are generated by combing a prefix and a chromosome group name.
 The --output-prefix option sets that prefix.

-For example, if the prefix is "NA12878", and sequence dictionary of the input file contains the chromosomes "chr1", "chr2", and "chr3", and so on, then the names of the split files will be "NA12878-chr1.output-type", "NA12878-chr2.output-type", "NA12878-chr3.output-type", and so on.
+For example, if the prefix is "NA12878", and the sfm command creates N groups for the sequence dictionary of the input file, then the names of the split files will be "NA12878-group1.output-type", "NA12878-group2.output-type", "NA12878-group3.output-type", and so on.
+A seperate file for the unmapped reads is created, e.g. "NA12878-unmapped.output-type".

 If the user does not specify the --output-prefix option, the name of the input file, minus the file extension, is used as a prefix.

-### --output-type [sam | bam | cram]
+### --output-type [sam | bam]

 This command option sets the format of the split files.
 By default, elprep uses the same format as the input file for the split files.

 ### --nr-of-threads number

-This command option sets the number of threads that elPrep uses during execution for converting between .bam/.sam formats.
+This command option sets the number of threads that elPrep uses during execution for parsing/outputting .sam/.bam data.
 The default number of threads is equal to the number of cpu threads.

-This option is only useful when the input file is in .bam format or when the --output-type of the split files is chosen to be .bam.
+It is normally not necessary to set this option. elPrep by default allocates the optimal number of threads.

 ### --single-end

 When this command option is set, the elprep split command will treat the data as single-end data.
 When the option is not used, the elprep split command will treat the data as paired-end data.

+### --log-path path

+Sets the path for writing a log file.

+### --contig-group-size number

+The elprep split command groups the sequence dictionary entries for deciding how to split up the input data.
+The --contig-group-size options allows configuring a specific group size.
+See the description of --contig-group-size for the elprep sfm command for more details.

+The --contig-group-size parameter passed to the elprep merge command must be exactly the same as the one passed to the elprep split commend.
+The elprep sfm command ensures that this is the case.

 ## Name

-### elprep merge - a commandline tool for merging .sam/.bam/.cram files created by elprep split
+### elprep merge - a commandline tool for merging .sam/.bam files created by elprep split

 ## Synopsis